 - Follow #NoGagRule and #TitleX on social media, and spread the word.

-- Stay up-to-date on the latest news by visiting #NoGagRule and Guttmacher often.
+- Stay up-to-date on the latest news by visiting NPHRA and Guttmacher Institute websites often.

 - Let your U.S. senator and congressperson, along with your state and local officials, know where you stand on this issue.
-Here is a list of elected officials: https://www.usa.gov/elected-officials.
+Here’s a list of elected officials: https://www.usa.gov/elected-officials

 We’re ending our fiscal year.
 There’s still time to make a difference in the lives of 11,000 teens and young adults by supporting The Door today.